Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

     ![](./Media/bicepfile4.png)

-20. Next open the Miyagi UI in a separate browser tab and change your stock preferences.
+20. Next open the Miyagi UI in a separate browser tab click **Personalize** and change your stock preferences.
+Then, click on **Personalize** and repeat the same steps several times to generate additional logs.
 In the Event Hub query, you should see log information for the tokens used.

     ![](./Media/event-hub-data.png)